Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Analysis

 We analyse \TtoM{} from four angles.
-Three of them concern the state of a single denoising step---decoupling detection from correction, the quality of the conditioning context, and the match between training and inference noise---and the fourth concerns the behaviour of the method across iterations.
+The first three correspond one-to-one to the shortcomings of \TtoT{} editing identified in Section~\ref{sec:intro}: detection and replacement coupling, context pollution, and training and inference noise mismatch.
+The fourth concerns the behaviour of the method across iterations.